 Acting for Rhinos and Jean Van Elden, of Eden College, have taken on the play as their own, and I have nothing else to do with it.
 I gave them permission to alter, direct and stage it as they saw fit, and I take no royalties for the piece.

-WHAT WERE YOU MOST RECENTLY INVOVED WITH, SHOWBIZ -WISE, AND WHAT NEXT FOR YOU?
+WHAT WERE YOU MOST RECENTLY INVOLVED WITH, SHOWBIZ -WISE, AND WHAT NEXT FOR YOU?

-The last play staged was White Christmas, with Jonathan Cohen.
-Writing this semi-autobiographical piece was like tearing my heart out and putting it on display, and the experience was also extremely demanding of Jonathan.
+The last plays staged were Salon Sue, a solo work for Maeshni Naicker, and White Christmas, with Jonathan Cohen.
+Writing White Christmas, a semi-autobiographical piece, was like tearing my heart out and putting it on display, and the experience was also extremely demanding of Jonathan.
 He poured his everything into the role, and I am so proud of his bravery.